-Offering Collaborative Divorce and Mediation Services Throughout Hawaii to Re-structure Families more Peacefully and Pono.
+Offering Online Collaborative Divorce and Mediation Services Throughout Hawaii to Re-structure Families more Peacefully and Pono.

 In an ideal world here in Hawaii, marital relationships could remain healthily intact throughout the lifetime of one of the spouses, but unfortunately and realistically in today’s stressful and ever-changing world, that phenomenon is not very common.